chriswessels/meteor-back-behaviour/README.md

 Back behaviour callback functions will have their origin argument set to `HardwareBackButton_press` when triggered by the hardware back button.

-**Currently, hardware button integration will looking for back behaviour exclusively on your active iron-router controller, not in your template tree.**
+**Currently, hardware button integration will look for back behaviour exclusively on your active iron-router controller, not in your template tree.**

 ## License